Skip to Main Content

 Planning the Stay

 Bryant Street sits within easy walking distance of Ojai's main commercial corridor, which reduces the dependence on a car for day-to-day movement within town.
 Ojai itself requires a car to reach from Los Angeles, with the drive running through Ventura on the 101 before heading north on Highway 33.
 Spring, when the Pixie tangerine harvest is active and the valley temperatures are moderate before summer heat arrives, draws high demand, and smaller properties like this one tend to fill faster than large resorts during peak periods.
 Travellers considering a longer California itinerary that pairs Ojai with a city base should note that properties like 1 Hotel San Francisco in San Francisco or the broader luxury tier represented by Four Seasons at The Surf Club in Surfside serve entirely different ends of the hospitality spectrum.
-Caravan Outpost is a specific choice, not a default, and it works leading when the traveller arrives with that understanding.
+Caravan Outpost is a specific choice, not a default, and it works well when the traveller arrives with that understanding.

 Pricing, Compared